-Based on our research with university administrators and counseling centers and work with AMF, we have identified several action steps that university administrators and counseling center directors can take to help grieving college students on three levels: student, campus, and national.
+Based on our research with university administrators, counseling centers and our work with AMF’s young adults, we have identified several action steps that university administrators and counseling center directors can take to help grieving college students on three levels: student, campus, and national.

 Second, it is important that campus professionals communicate directly with grieving college students that they are willing to speak with them during times of grief.